Website Terms, Copyright and Disclaimer

 Bibliography and Data Sources:

 Hill heights, grid references, latitude/longitude, and prominence figures come from the Database of British and Irish Hills.
 Translations of hill names are drawn from the Scottish Mountaineering Club (SMC) - especially Scottish Hill and Mountain Names by Peter Drummond - and SMC's Munro, Corbett and Grahams publications.
-Maps are created using Ordnance Survey data and where possible are cross-referenced with Harvey Maps.
+Maps are created using Ordnance Survey data and API (with Esri for aerial imagery), and where possible are cross-referenced with Harvey Maps.

 GPX Downloads:

-Most GPX files are derived from personal GPS recordings, then edited to clean up anomalies and reduce waypoint clutter.
+Most GPX files originate from personal GPS recordings; they are then edited to remove anomalies and reduce waypoint clutter.
 Some older files were generated using Memory Map software and will gradually be replaced by newer GPS data.
 Be aware that all GPS devices have a margin of error, which may be reflected both in these files and during your own use.

 Indemnification and Governing Law

-These terms are governed by the laws of Scotland and any disputes shall fall within the jurisdiction of Scottish courts.
+These terms are governed by the laws of Scotland, and any disputes shall fall within the jurisdiction of the Scottish courts.